 - Decorate a dollar bill (or however much money you decide to give) with glitter.

 - If you can obtain a $2 dollar bill, your kids might get a kick out of receiving this relatively rare bill from the tooth fairy.

-- Leave a small bag of gold covered chocolate coins.
-You can buy little organza bags that can be filled with the chocolate coins.
+- Leave a small bag of gold-covered chocolate coins.
+You can buy little organza bags that can be filled with chocolate coins.

 If you don’t want to use a printable tooth fairy letter

 - Type a letter from the tooth fairy to the child in a tiny font and print it on pretty paper.
 Cut it out and roll it up.
 Tie it with a pretty ribbon.
 In the letter congratulate your child and write something complimentary.
 Don’t forget to remind him to look after his teeth!

 Why give a tooth fairy certificate?

 There are two reasons:

 Firstly, your child will appreciate it and it doesn’t cost anything.
-Many kids see this as an important milestone which confirms that they are growing up.
+Many kids see this as an important milestone that confirms that they are growing up.